That estimated dollar amount reflects a -58% decline from $948.3 million for 2017.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Rwanda has highly positive net exports in the international trade of coffee and tea.
-In turn, these cashflows indicate Rwanda’s strong competitive advantages under the coffee, tea and spices product category.
+Rwanda has highly positive net exports in the international trade of niobium, tantalum, vanadium or zirconium ores and concentrates, these cashflows indicate Rwanda’s strong competitive advantages under the ores, slag and ash product category.

 Products Causing Rwanda’s Worst Trade Deficits